Bachelor year 2.

-This course offers an overview of the archaeology of the ancient Silk Roads (ca. 200 BCE – 400 CE), ranging from the Greek and Roman Mediterranean to Han China.
-Each lecture also presents an in-depth case study of a specific site along these ancient routes, including Alexandria and Berenike (Egypt), Petra and Roman Palmyra (Jordan and Syria), Gandhara and Arikamedu (India), the nomads of the Tarim Basin, and Han China.
+This course offers an overview of the most recent developments in archaeology of the earliest Silk Roads (ca. 200 BCE – 600 CE), from the ancient Mediterranean to Han China.
+Each lecture presents an in-depth case study of a specific site along these ancient routes, such as Berenike (Egypt), Petra (Jordan), Arikamedu (India), the Karakorum mountains (Pakistan), and the Tarim Basin (Xinjiang, China).

-By means of five written assignments, you practise analysis of individual case studies of sites and objects, on the one hand, and subsequently place your findings in a wider interpretative scope, on the other hand.
-Feedback on academic writing will be provided during this process.
+By means of 4 written assignments, students practice analysis of individual case studies, in terms of both material and interpretation.
+Feedback on all assignments will be provided during this process.

-- To enhance student’s skills in debate and discussion;
+To enhance skills in academic discussion and essay writing;

-- To practise the critical analysis of individual case studies of sites and objects;
+To practice the critical analysis of individual case studies of sites and objects, including pottery practical;

 Mode of instruction